 Portarlington mussels are sustainably farmed - mussel farming is a relatively benign form of aquaculture as mussels don't require active feeding by farmers - they filter phytoplankton from the water, keeping it clean and benefiting the environment.
 The clean waters of Port Phillip Bay are monitored fortnightly for bacteria and algae to ensure the quality of the mussels.

-Sea Bounty has been working with Department of Primary Industries to revive this industry, which experienced a slump in recent years due to lack of wild juvenile mussels (spat).
+The industry experienced a slump in recent years due to lack of wild juvenile mussels (spat).
 A combination of factors had interfered with breeding, including increased temperatures and salinity, low rainfall and an invasive algal species on the ropes.
 The number of operators plummeted from 25 to just six.

 If you're quite obsessed with mussels, Bellarine Brewing Co. has a treat in store for you!
 Among their beer range is Mussel Stout, a flavoursome stout brewed with Portarlington's Australian Blue Mussels.
 Classic!